twelvesec/BearerAuthToken/README.md

 ## installation information

-You can download the BearerToken.jar and install it directly to your BurpSuite

-## or alternativey compile and create the jar yourself

-### follow the steps below :
+You can download the BearerToken.jar and install it directly to your BurpSuite or alternativey if you want to compile and create the jar yourself follow the steps below :

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1) clone this repo
 2) unzip burp.zip file